Associate Program

 Learn the Principles of Nursing (RN)

-Beal University provides you with excellence in both didactic and clinical teaching, partnering with community resources to ensure you get a current curriculum.
-Our Nursing Associate’s Degree program is ideal for students that are new to healthcare, transitioning their education from LPNs to RNs, or for foreign Doctors and Paramedics who wish to become Registered Nurses.
+Beal University provides excellence in both didactic and clinical teaching, partnering with community resources to ensure you receive a current curriculum.
+Our Nursing Associate’s Degree program is ideal for students who are new to healthcare, transitioning from LPN to RN, or foreign Doctors and Paramedics who wish to become Registered Nurses.

 With flexible online and on-campus schedules, smaller class sizes, and accelerated programs, you will feel prepared and supported to pursue your career goals upon graduation.